-- Revised Q56. - Updated the HOS prenotification letters, the letter for first questionnaire, the letter for replacement questionnaire and the reminder/thank-you postcard.
+- Added Chinese language telephone protocol to HOS. - Updated the HOS prenotification letters, the letters for the first questionnaire, the letters for the replacement questionnaire, and the reminder/thank-you postcard.

 This measure provides a general indication of how well an MAO manages the physical and mental health of its members.
 The survey measures physical and mental health status at the beginning of a two-year period and again at the end of a two-year period, when a change score is calculated.
-Each member's health status is categorized as "better than expected," "the same as expected" or "worse than expected," accounting for death and risk-adjustment factors.
-MAO-specific results are assigned as percentages of members whose health status was better, the same or worse than expected.
+Each member's health status is categorized as "better than expected," "the same as expected," or "worse than expected," accounting for death and risk-adjustment factors.
+MAO-specific results are assigned as percentages of members whose health status was better, the same, or worse than expected.